Natural Relief for Migraines – Reduce Migraine Frequency

 - Prodromal Phase – often occurs several hours or days before migraine begins.
 It can include unusual energy and excitability, thirst/hunger, cravings and increased sleep.

 - Aura – begins hours or minutes before the migraine and can include the visual disturbances explained above including: flickering lights, visual hallucinations and even an area of lost vision.
 There can also be odd skin sensations, odd smells, confusion, language problems, and trouble concentrating.
 This is often very scary the first time it occurs.
+Some times you may get a premonition that you are going to get a migraine.
 There is usually no head pain in this phase.

 - Post-Migraine Phase – patients often feel confused, tired, sluggish and will get increased pain in their heads if they bend over.

-Choose a Chiropractor That Specializes in Migraine Headaches
+Choose a Chiropractor That Specializes in Treating Migraine Headaches

-In addition to treating you with spinal adjustments, nutrition and lifestyle changes, I highly recommend that you speak with a life coach who can help address the emotional component of your headaches.
+In addition to treating you with spinal adjustments ¹, nutrition and lifestyle changes, I highly recommend that you speak with a life coach who can help address the emotional component of your headaches.
 Without handling lingering issues and stress, there is no way to maintain or even achieve optimal health.
 I have personally worked with Dr Romie, a former successful neurologist who gave up her neurology practice to follow her passion as a doctor specializing in integrative medicine.
 For many of my patients, I recommend they speak with Dr Romie, as a life-coach who can help guide you on the right path to less stress, tension and emotional upset.
-This will help greatly with my treatment in helping your migraines and headaches.
-For more information about Dr Romie’s coaching, click here.
+This will help greatly with our ability to help you with your migraines and headaches.